Available Student Jobs

 Looking for a student to help establish and develop global opportunities.

-To apply, please go to the Hewes Library to complete an application.
+To apply, please go to the Hewes Library Circulation Desk to complete an application.

 - IS Office assistant

-Please contact Patte Shallenberger in the Information Systems Office (located in the lower level of the Hewes Library) or phone her at 309-457-2110
+For more information and to apply , contact Patte Shallenberger through email by clicking here, or go to Information Systems Office (located in the lower level of the Hewes Library) or by phone at 309-457-2110

 Seeking a hard-working Media Manager to work 3-4 hours a week.
 Excellent writing, strong organizational abilities, social media skills, and plenty of energy and enthusiasm are a must.
 We prefer, but not require computer graphic design.
 This job aims to reach specific goals, not general office duties.